Pentagon Designates Anthropic as Supply Chain Risk for Military Contracts

 Key Facts

-- The Information Technology Industry Council (ITI) sent a letter expressing concern about a supply chain risk designation.
+- The Information Technology Industry Council sent a letter expressing concern over the supply chain risk label.

 What Happened